US consumers boosted spending in April as inflation surged

 The outlook for the rest of the year is brightening, too, on the strength of trillions of dollars more in government support, increased mobility as vaccinations keep increasing and a surge in pent-up consumer demand.
 More Americans are venturing out to shop, travel, dine out and gather in large groups at sporting and entertainment venues.
 For 2021 as a whole, many economists foresee growth, as measured by the gross domestic product, achieving its fastest pace since at least 1984.

 As the recovery rapidly expands, the risk of a pickup in inflation continues to loom.
-Should inflation, which has been dormant for years, begin to accelerate, it might compel the Fed to respond with interest rate hikes that could derail the recovery.
+Should inflation, which has been dormant for years, begin to accelerate on a sustained basis, it might compel the Fed to respond with interest rate hikes that could derail the recovery.

+Gus Faucher, chief economist at PNC Financial, said that while the April inflation figures exceeded expectations, much of the increase related to supply-chain bottlenecks in such areas as computer chips and autos.

+“We have some temporary inflation pressures," Faucher said, "but those will fade, so there is nothing that the Federal Reserve is going to be concerned about.”

 The 3.6% increase in prices over the past 12 months was the largest year-over-year rise since September 2008.
 Excluding volatile food and energy costs, the 3.1% year-over-year rise in core inflation was the sharpest since 1992.
 And the one-month increase in core inflation in April, 0.7%, was the biggest since 1981.